robot-stefan/igvc-robot/README.md

 ## Power System
 ![image_of_igvc_robot_front](images/igvc-robot-front-power.jpg)
 Several entrants would power systems off of generators and with AC to DC converts.
 The electrical system was an all DC approach using conventional 12V marine deep cycle batteries which were charged with standard 12V battery chargers.
 Everything was powered off of the batteries including the laptop removing the need to use the AC adapter.
 In all there was a 24V, 5V, 9V, and an 18.5V (laptop) rail.
 The motors were connected to the emergency stop system so that only motor power could be killed.
 This allowed for testing and sensor monitoring with a fully powered system that had hardware disabled motors.
 This greatly enhanced testing compared to the previous approach of e-stopping the entire system.
 The robot could be push tested while monitoring sensor data and algorithm decisions real time before running the platform.
 This with wheels up testing on cinder blocks presented multiple steps of unit testing which allowed for edge case exploration.
 The system also had headlights.
-This allowed for system testing at night while the competition did not to runs during the night the event was open 24hrs continuously from the first day to the last and we were not the only team which would test on the practice area at night (more than a few times the robot was running at 2am and we weren't the only ones).
+This allowed for system testing at night while the competition did not do runs during the night the event was open 24hrs continuously from the first day to the last and we were not the only team which would test on the practice area at night (more than a few times the robot was running at 2am and we weren't the only ones).
+Additionally, most sensors and peripherals were run through powered hubs (USB and Firewire) as laptops cannot typically reliably power devices.

 #### Diagram of Power Distribution
 ```mermaid